Jan 21, 2020

 Your patients want a doctor that is going to make decisions with them, not for them.
 Yes, it can get frustrating to get the patient who comes in knowing exactly what’s wrong because they read about it online, and thus aren’t really interested in what you have to say (despite your years of education and experience).
 Sometimes, that is simply out of your control.
 However, you can control your end of the spectrum, and it’s important to always treat your relationship with your patients as more of a partnership.
 You are the expert in this situation – they are coming to you for help, not the other way around.
 Be confident, but not overly assertive.
 They don’t want you to sound unsure of yourself, but they also don’t want to have anything feel forced upon them against their will.
 In the end, in almost every case, the patient will learn to trust your judgment, but it’s important to make those decisions together.

 In the end, what a patient really wants to get out of their relationship with their doctor is better personal health.
+While there are many things you should consider when comparing doctors online, the doctors’ typical personality traits should not be overlooked.
 Maintaining or restoring health is the overarching goal of healthcare, is it not?
 However, in order for that to happen, it’s necessary to sustain a constructive relationship with all of your patients.